-27. The ESC does not explicitly contain a human right to a healthy environment as such, with no specific articles or provisions which address this.
+- 27. The ESC does not explicitly contain a right to a healthy environment as such.
 The ECSR, through its activity of monitoring and interpreting the ESC, has nevertheless been able to clarify and put into practice the relationship between environmental protection and social rights, in particular, with regard to the application and interpretation of the right to protection of health, which is enshrined in Article 11 of the ESC.
-These are provided through conclusions and statements of interpretation by the ECSR, in accordance with its role as the body with responsibility for legal interpretation of the ESC.
 The ECSR holds that public health systems must respond appropriately to risks that can be controlled by human action, which include environmental threats.
-Consequently, the ECSR has interpreted the right to protection of healthy environment.39

-28. The ECSR monitors compliance with the ESC under two separate procedures: (i) regular reporting by States parties on their implementation of the ESC, and (ii) collective complaints lodged by the social partners and non-governmental organisations, for those States having ratified the 1995 Additional Protocol Providing for a System of Collective Complaints.40National reports are examined by the ECSR, which determines whether the national situations they describe comply with the ESC.
+Consequently, the ECSR has interpreted the right to protection of health to include the right to a healthy environment.36 - 28.
+The ECSR monitors compliance with the ESC under two separate procedures: (i) regular reporting by States parties on their implementation of the ESC, and (ii) collective complaints lodged by the social partners and non-governmental organisations.
+National reports are examined by the ECSR, which determines whether the national situations they describe comply with the ESC.
 In this framework, the ECSR adopts conclusions which are published every year.
-Insofar as they refer to binding legal provisions and are adopted by a monitoring body established by the ESC, the conclusions and decisions of the ECSR represent an authoritative, although not legally binding interpretation of the ESC's provisions.
+Insofar as they refer to binding legal provisions and are adopted by a monitoring body established by the ESC, the conclusions and decisions of the ECSR represent an authoritative interpretation of the ESC's provisions.
 States Parties have an obligation to cooperate with the ECSR and its decisions and conclusions that arises from the application of the principle of good faith to the observance of all treaty obligations.
-Follow-up to the conclusions of the ECSR is ensured by the Committee of Ministers.

-29. The collective complaints procedure entitles social partners and international, and where recognised, national non-governmental organisations to lodge collective complaints concerning alleged violations of the ESC.41 The complaint is examined by the ECSR, which declares it admissible if the formal requirements have been met.42 The ECSR then takes a decision on the merits of the complaint, which it transmits to the parties concerned and to the Committee of Ministers in a report.
+Follow-up to the conclusions of the ECSR is ensured by the Committee of Ministers. - 29.
+The collective complaints procedure entitles social partners and non-governmental organisations to lodge collective complaints concerning alleged violations of the ESC.37 The complaint is examined by the ECSR, which declares it admissible if the formal requirements have been met.38 The ECSR then takes a decision on the merits of the complaint, which it transmits to the parties concerned and to the Committee of Ministers in a report.
 Based on the report, the Committee of Ministers adopts a resolution.
-In case
+In case violations have been found by the ECSR, the Committee of Ministers may recommend that the State concerned take specific measures to bring the situation into line with the ESC. - 30.
+The operation of the ESC's procedural requirements and the application of its substantive standards for arguing a case before the ECSR may influence the extent of indirect protection.